Mouhammad-kharboutli/team-building-activity/payment.md

 #### Booking integration

-Front-end will request a pre-authorization charge before making a booking.
+Front-end will request a pre-authorization token before making a booking.
 If a booking is successful, booking will then call Payment service to collect payment from a given `pre-authorization token` - You have to work with Booking to define a contract and authorisation for collecting payments.

 #### Front-end integration